How To Maximize Your Self-pour Venue Sales

 Besides the extra sale of the merch, your logo will now be walking around town and give you free advertising!
 It’s a win-win.
 You can sell t-shirts, sweatshirts, and even more unique items that communicate what your place is all about.

-Dog-friendly?
+PourMyBeer Tip: Dog-friendly?
 Sell branded collars with a beer opener attached to them.
 Child friendly?
 Have fun washable baby bibs available for parents to take home.
-If your menu focuses on meat, have all the different animals that are available on your menu (such as cows and pigs) displayed on the bib with your logo above them, saying something along the lines of “All my favorites in one place.”
 There are many items that your customers will be eager to get their hands on, you just need to bring some creativity to the table and make sure that you offer something desirable that fits your branding and positioning.

-Amid the pandemic, food delivery skyrocketed!
-Now as we head back to normalcy, offering a delivery option for your business is a definite way to increase your profit, especially if business isn’t currently booming.
+In recent years food delivery skyrocketed!
+Offering a delivery option for your business is a definite way to increase your profit, especially if business isn’t currently booming.
 Many businesses decided to use third-party companies such as GrubHub, DoorDash, and UberEats.
 However, these companies do take a portion of the profits, so if you have the resources, it may be a good idea to create a delivery system, as your workers still rely on tips.

 Learn more about third party delivery versus your own delivery here.